Coping with COVID-19:

 As the coronavirus crisis continues to shake economies globally, with many parts of the world in lockdown, the information around prevention has been abundant.
 It is clear that proper hand hygiene is critical and one of the best lines of defense.
-Yet, keeping hard and soft surfaces clean can also play an important role in combatting a viral spread.
+Yet, keeping hard and soft surfaces clean can also play an important role in combating a viral spread.

 Scientific studies like this one published in the Journal of Hospital Infection demonstrate that the virus continues to live on inanimate surfaces for up to 9 days.
 The CDC gives guidelines for cleaning the home, including laundry, but what about larger-scale professional laundry operations?
 Hospitals, long-term care facilities and commercial laundries have to ensure they are effectively cleaning and disinfecting contaminated towels and bed linen.
 Textile care services have a critical role to play to help stop the spread.

 Ecolab is a provider of hygiene and infection prevention solutions for hospitals and industries currently operating to contain the spread of the virus.
 Its team has been working closely with commercial laundry customers like SDEZ, serving long-term care facilities in France, to implement washing and disinfection programs.

 With the pandemic threatening the health of residents and patients, the long-term care facilities have to be rigorous in preventing contamination and hygiene practices have been heightened.
 New laundry and cleaning programs that have proven efficacy against the virus are in high demand.
 The Ecolab Textile Care team has been working with laundry customers to implement programs, tested and validated according to the Biocidal Products Regulation (BPR), and registered with expert institutions such as the Robert Koch Institute or the German Association for Applied Hygiene (VAH).